map6-paolillo/digital-humanities-fellowship/3. Cleaning and Exploring Tabular Data/README.md

 [Cleaning Data with OpenRefine](https://programminghistorian.org/en/lessons/cleaning-data-with-openrefine), a tutorial on *Programming Historian*

-[Guide to GREL](https://github.com/OpenRefine/OpenRefine/wiki/GREL-Functions) (Google Refine Expression Language), a cousin of regular expressions.
+[Guide to GREL](https://github.com/OpenRefine/OpenRefine/wiki/GREL-Functions) (Google Refine Expression Language) GREL is a sibling of regular expressions.

 [GREL Recipes](https://github.com/OpenRefine/OpenRefine/wiki/Recipes)

-#### No Coding Required
+#### Geocoding Services for Contemporary Addresses

 [Texas A&M Geocoding Service](http://geoservices.tamu.edu/Services/Geocode/).
 U.S.Addresses only.
 2500 addresses at a time for free.
 Can easily add more sets of 2500 credits.